 Resources: These activities are funded through the wholesale of spirits and related revenues.
-Total expenses associated are \$302.3 million.
-Major expenditures associated with performing these core functions are the cost of goods sold, labor, and fuel.
+Total expenses associated are \$327.9 million.
+Major expenditures associated with performing these core functions are the cost of goods sold, direct labor, indirect labor, information technology, and capital projects.